kiniramnath21/kiniramnath21/README.md

 - 🎓 Pursuing B.E. in Information Science at Nitte Meenakshi Institute of Technology (2022–2026)
 - ❤️ Passionate about Machine Learning, Software Development, and Cloud Computing
-- 🔧 Strong in C#, Python, and Java
+- 🔧 Strong in Java, C#, and Python
 - 📌 Currently working on:
   - Heart Disease Prediction using ML.NET
   - Ice Cream Sales Forecasting using Streamlit